Art of Noise

 [READ AN INTERVIEW WITH THE AUTHOR IN WESTWORD]

-This project has also spun off into several exhibitions:
+This project has also spun off into the following exhibitions:

 -[Read the Bemis Center’s accompanying “gallery guide” for Inner Ear Vision]